autowarefoundation/autoware.universe/system/system_diagnostic_graph/README.md

 ## Overview

-This package subscribes to a topic of type DiagnosticArray and publishes aggregated diagnostic status.
+The system diagnostic graph node subscribes to diagnostic status and publishes aggregated diagnostic status.
+As shown in the diagram below, this node introduces extra diagnostic status for intermediate functions and update them.
+Diagnostic status dependencies will be directed acyclic graph (DAG).

 ![overview](./doc/overview.drawio.svg)